Upper Street

 Upper Street is the main street of the Islington district of inner north London, and carries the A1 road.
-It begins at the junction of the A1 and Liverpool Road, continuing on from Islington High Street which runs from the crossroads at Pentonville Road/City Road and runs roughly northwards from outside the main entrance to Angel Underground station, then past the Business Design Centre, then splits at Islington Green (where Essex Road, formerly named Lower Street, branches off), then past The Screen On The Green cinema, past Islington Town Hall, ending at Highbury & Islington tube station on Highbury corner, where the A1 carries on as Holloway Road.
+It begins at the junction of the A1 and Liverpool Road, continuing on from Islington High Street which runs from the crossroads at Pentonville Road and City Road and runs roughly northwards from outside the main entrance to Angel Underground station, then past the Business Design Centre, then splits at Islington Green (where Essex Road, formerly named Lower Street, branches off), then past The Screen On The Green cinema, past Islington Town Hall, ending at Highbury & Islington tube station on Highbury Corner, where the A1 carries on as Holloway Road, part of the Great North Road.

-It contains many fashionable shops, pubs, restaurants and theatres.
+Upper Street contains many fashionable shops, pubs, restaurants and theatres, concentrated on the west side of the street, while the east side has several notable churches and chapels.

 History

+Origins

 The hilltop village of Islington originally consisted of two streets in addition to the High Street: Upper Street and Lower Street, which diverged from the High Street at Islington Green.
 Both date back to at least the 12th century.
+Near the Green is the parish church, St Mary's.
 Henry VIII hunted duck in the ponds off Upper Street, while Walter Raleigh lived in Upper Street and owned a pub in Lower Street.
 Lower Street has since been renamed Essex Road.

-The fields around Upper Street, with their close proximity to the growing city of London, were a major farming area.
-Islington was the home of the Royal Agricultural Hall, and a number of pubs and shops existed along the street to serve farmers and visitors to the hall.
+The fields around Upper Street, with their close proximity to the growing city of London, were a major farming area, mostly for dairying and market gardens.
+The street itself served as part of the drovers' road, channelling livestock from the Midlands and North of England towards Smithfield Market in the City of London.

+From the end of the 16th century, there was a significant inn at the bottom of what is now Islington High Street.
+It was known as the Angel by 1614 and lends its name to that area.
+The 1837 Charles Dickens novel Oliver Twist states that the Angel is where "London began in earnest".

 In the 18th century Upper Street began to be redeveloped from an agricultural to a residential area.
 Ten houses were built in 1768 (later named Hornsey Row), and a further group built immediately south of Hornsey Row in 1792.
 A William Beverley (identified with William Roxby Beverley), the first to solve the problem of a "magic knight's tour" in chess (a variant on the knight's tour in which the numbered steps form a magic square) resided in these buildings, now replaced by Islington Town Hall.